-But in the end, the success of your establishment comes down to two things: bringing in customers, and making sure they come back.
+But in the end, your success comes down to two things: bringing in customers, and making sure they come back.
 Simply put, restaurant owners and managers need to have a mobile marketing strategy if they want to compete.

-The numbers are clear: mobile marketing is essential if you want to grow your business.
+The numbers are clear: mobile marketing is essential to your restaurant.
 Let’s discuss how you can get started.

 As a restaurant, your goal should be to rank for local searches.
 For example, “Burger restaurant Denver.”
 Let’s take a quick look at the results for this search:

 Notice that there are three results at the top.
 This is where you want to be.
 Take a minute to do a similar search for your restaurant.

 For example, if you run a pizzeria in Atlanta, go ahead and Google “pizzeria Atlanta.”
 Are you in the top three results?
 If not, this is how you can use SEO in your pizzeria marketing strategy:

 50% of consumers who do a local search on their smartphone visit a store within 24 hours.
 Take the time to do the quick fixes above, and you should see a boost in your rankings.